BITCOIN RHODL

 Are recent buyers or long-term holders driving Bitcoin?

-When recent buyers hold most of the coins, the market is usually running hot near a top.
-When long-term holders dominate, it has usually cooled off near a bottom.
+When recent buyers hold most of the coins, the market is usually overheated near a top.
+When long-term holders dominate, it has usually washed out near a bottom.

 - This past week it edged up — a small lean toward freshly-bought coins.